b0-0sk/b0-0sk/README.md

     - 🤸‍Application to manage a gym.

   - With Spring Boot:
-    - 📋 Back-End Tickets Management with Spring Boot
+    - 📋 Back-End Tickets Management

   - With Angular:
-    - 👱‍Front-End Tickets Management with Angular
+    - 👱‍Front-End Tickets Management

   - With Python:
     - 🤖 Telegram Bot with some features…